anzbert/beat_pads/README.md

 ## !
 Important !

 This App is **ONLY** usable as a USB Midi Controller.
-It does **NOT** produce any sound on its own!
-If you don't know what that means, then this app is probably not useful for you, but otherwise you can keep reading :)
+It does **NOT** produce any sound on its own, but requires a device with Ableton, Fruity Loops, Garage Band, Logic, Software Synthesizers and many others.
+If you don't know what any of that that means, then this app is probably not useful for you.
+Otherwise, I hope you enjoy this app!

 ## Description

 Beat Pads is a USB Midi Controller app for mobile phones and tablets for producing beats at home or on the go.

-Unlike other generic Midi Controller apps out there, this app focuses on pad controls and finger drumming.
+Unlike other generic Midi Controllers and apps out there, this app focuses on pad controls and finger drumming.
 It is designed as a beat and melody input device for people that prefer pads to pianos.

 ## Usage